Kaczyzm

 Kaczyzm (lit.
 'Kaczism') is a Polish neologism and an ideological concept (ideologeme) literally describing the rule of the Law and Justice party (PiS), derived from the names of Polish politicians, brothers Jarosław and Lech Kaczyński.
 As an ironic or propaganda term, it is used by opponents of the political groups of the Kaczyński brothers, while considered inaccurate and offensive by PiS supporters.
-Although in recent years the phrase has been reappropriated by supporters of Law and Justice and is sometimes compared to Trumpism in the United States.
+Although in recent years the phrase has been reappropriated by supporters of PiS and is sometimes compared to Trumpism in the United States.

 History

-This term was coined by Stanisław Janecki, the first deputy editor-in-chief of the weekly Wprost, which was then first in February 2005 by the columnists of this periodical, Robert Mazurek and Igor Zalewski, in an article titled Triumf kaczyzmu (lit.
-The triumph of Kaczyzm), as a pejorative definition of the political doctrine and vision of the state by Jarosław Kaczyński.
+This term was coined by Stanisław Janecki, the first deputy editor-in-chief of the weekly Wprost, which was then used in February 2005 by the publication's columnists, Robert Mazurek and Igor Zalewski, in an article titled Triumf kaczyzmu, as a pejorative definition of the political doctrine and vision of the state by Jarosław Kaczyński.

-Shortly thereafter, during a debate in the Sejm on May 5 that year, in a heated debate between the then governing Democratic Left Alliance (SLD) and the opposition Law and Justice deputies, this term was used by deputy Joanna Senyszyn, who asserted that the latter party would, if it were to come to power following the parliamentary and presidential elections in autumn that year, institute a "non-democratic, fascist Fourth Polish Republic", which she saw as "kaczyzm approaching".
+Shortly thereafter, during a debate in the Sejm on May 5 that year between the then governing Democratic Left Alliance (SLD) and the opposition PiS deputies, this term was used by deputy Joanna Senyszyn, who asserted that the latter party would, if it were to come to power following the parliamentary and presidential elections in autumn that year, institute a "non-democratic, fascist Fourth Polish Republic", which she saw as "kaczyzm approaching".
 She then added that "a specter is haunting Poland—the specter of kaczyzm", thus paraphrasing the first sentence of the Communist Manifesto.
 Due to her popularization of the slogan, the authorship is sometimes mistakenly attributed to Senyszyn.